Democrats begin soul-searching – and finger-pointing – after devastating loss

 Strong economy, but high prices

-The unemployment rate is hovering at historic lows and the stock market has boomed.
+The unemployment rate is hovering at historic lows, and the stock market has boomed.
 But rent and groceries are still expensive – and that hurts a lot more for voters with limited means.

 Some leading figures on the left are now saying Democrats lost because they didn’t do enough to fix it.

-“It should come as no great surprise that a Democratic Party which has abandoned working class people would find that the working class has abandoned them,” Vermont Sen. Bernie Sanders said in a post-election statement.
+“It should come as no great surprise that a Democratic Party which has abandoned working class people would find that the working class has abandoned them,” Vermont Sen. Bernie Sanders said in a postelection statement.
 “First, it was the white working class, and now it is Latino and Black workers as well.
 While the Democratic leadership defends the status quo, the American people are angry and want change.
 And they’re right.”

 But around the globe, voters have punished incumbent parties on the left, right, and center for inflation – which was fueled by pandemic-driven supply chain interruptions and Russia’s invasion of Ukraine, as well as massive government spending that many countries undertook to keep their economies afloat during the depths of the COVID-19 shutdown and its aftermath.